 “For all its great cable channels, the excellent new global cyber capitalism is turning out to be a lot like the simple, grinding, exploitative capitalism of a hundred years ago,” writes Thomas Frank in the lead essay, in which he begins to explore the ways we deceive ourselves about our basic economic interests.
 Mike Newirth pours a nice frosty cosmo for the 1 percent, while Tom Vanderbilt calls Skyy vodka’s marketing efforts “a Reaganite shibboleth charted in the barroom.”
 Aaron Cohen praises thirties band-leader Artie Shaw; Artie Shaw remembers dealing with the music industry in the thirties.
 Gary Groth reads Quentin Tarantino.
 Daniel Harris writes about gay porn in the age of AIDS.
-Produced in Chicago in February 1996.

 Publication date: February 1996